This is an AI translated post.

 Select Language

-In Genkai Town, Saga Prefecture, three local organizations submitted a petition to the prefectural assembly demanding acceptance of the first stage of the "literature survey" for the selection of a final disposal site for high-level radioactive waste, also known as "nuclear waste," generated from nuclear power plants.
-The petition was adopted, sparking controversy over the acceptance of the literature survey.
+In Genkai-cho, Saga Prefecture, three local organizations submitted a petition to the prefectural assembly requesting the acceptance of a preliminary literature survey for the selection of a final disposal site for high-level radioactive waste, also known as "nuclear waste", generated from nuclear power plants.
+The adoption of this petition has sparked debate over whether to accept the literature survey.

-Nuclear waste emits strong radiation for tens of thousands of years, and it is legally required to be disposed of by burying it at a depth of at least 300 meters underground.
-The investigation to select a disposal site is conducted in three stages: literature survey, preliminary survey, and detailed survey.
+Nuclear waste emits strong radiation for tens of thousands of years, and it is legally mandated to be disposed of by burying it at least 300 meters underground.
+The process of selecting a disposal site involves three stages: a literature survey, a preliminary survey, and a detailed survey.

-Mayor Wakiyama stated, "We take the assembly's adoption of the petition seriously, and we will consider and respond accordingly."
-He intends to decide whether to accept the literature survey by mid-May.
+Mayor Wakiyama stated, "We take the assembly's adoption of the petition seriously and will further examine the situation before deciding on a course of action."
+He has indicated that he will decide on whether to accept the literature survey by mid-May.

-However, protests are continuing around the Genkai Town Hall.
-Residents of nearby Karatsu City and Itoshima City in Fukuoka Prefecture have staged protests, chanting, "Don't push dangerous nuclear waste into rural areas."
-One resident criticized, "It's unimaginable to bring all the nuclear waste from across the country to a municipality with a nuclear power plant and bury it underground.
-They haven't listened to the residents' opinions at all."
+However, protests are ongoing around the Genkai-cho town hall.
+Residents from nearby Karatsu City and Itoshima City, Fukuoka Prefecture, have held demonstrations, chanting slogans like, "Don't dump dangerous nuclear waste in the countryside."
+One resident criticized the decision, saying, "It's inconceivable to bring nuclear waste from all over the country to a municipality hosting a nuclear power plant and bury it underground.
+The opinions of local residents were completely disregarded."

-The literature survey is conducted when a local municipality voluntarily applies or accepts the government's request.
-In 2007, Toyo Town in Kochi Prefecture became the first municipality in the country to apply, but due to conflicts among residents, the mayor was eventually replaced, and the application was withdrawn.
-After the Fukushima nuclear accident in 2011, there were almost no public discussion opportunities until the government introduced the request-based method in 2015.
+Literature surveys are conducted either when a local government voluntarily applies or when it accepts a government request.
+In 2007, Toyo-cho, Kochi Prefecture, became the first municipality nationwide to apply for a literature survey.
+However, due to conflicts among residents, the mayor was replaced, and the application was ultimately withdrawn.
+After the 2011 Fukushima nuclear disaster, opportunities for public discussion on this topic were scarce until 2015 when the government introduced a system for requesting literature surveys.

-On the 7th, Mayor Wakiyama met with Minister of Economy, Trade and Industry Yasutoshi Saito in Tokyo and stated, "The final disposal site is a crucial issue, so I want to deepen my understanding."
-He expressed his intention to continue discussions.
+On the 7th, Mayor Wakiyama met with Minister of Economy, Trade and Industry Saito in Tokyo, stating, "The final disposal site is a crucial issue, and we wish to deepen our understanding."
+He indicated his willingness to continue discussions with the minister.

-The Japanese government is requesting that other regions also show interest, arguing that the nuclear waste issue is a national task, not just a matter for a specific region.
-Genkai Town is home to a nuclear power plant operated by Kyushu Electric Power, and the conduct of the disposal site investigation in a municipality with a nuclear power plant would be a first in the country.
+The Japanese government insists that the nuclear waste issue is a national challenge, not just a local one, and urges other regions to consider it.
+Since Kyushu Electric Power operates a nuclear power plant in Genkai-cho, conducting a disposal site survey in a municipality hosting a nuclear power plant would be a first in Japan.